chenyihan1-tal/docker-laravel/README.md

 /var/www/

-it is php 7.2.4 和 laravel 5.6 for now
+it is php7.2.4 , laravel5.6  and nginx for now

 If you are interested, help me optimize the code